 If you’re thinking about buying a house from a seller using seller financing (also called “owner financing”) make sure you’re aware of the advantages as the drawbacks!
-Keep reading this blog post to learn the 5 disadvantages of buying a home via owner financing in Orlando so you can be prepared
+Keep reading this blog post to learn the 5 disadvantages of buying a home via owner financing in Melbourne so you can be prepared

 When a seller wants to sell their home in the 32940 zip code area, they could wait for buyers to come up with bank financing, but there’s another option as well: they can offer owner financing (also called “seller financing”) in which the seller acts as the bank.
 The buyer simply pays monthly payments to the seller until the house is paid off.

 For many people, owner financing is an excellent alternative because it allows buyers to get into a home that they might not have the credit to purchase, plus it gives the seller a steady cash flow if they don’t want or need the large amount of money from the sale of the house.